o3de/o3de.org/content/docs/user-guide/visualization/cinematics/adding-component-entities.md

 If there are other components attached to the entity, those may also appear in the sequence.
 However, some components are not available for animating in the Track View.

-For components that are available, you can right\-click them to see what additional tracks can be added to the sequence.
+For components that are available, you can right-click them to see what additional tracks can be added to the sequence.
 Some component properties can't be added as a track in a sequence and can't be animated.

 For more information, see [Component Entities and Component Nodes](/docs/user-guide/visualization/cinematics/track-view/nodes-component-entity.md).